-The Cisco Meraki MV12 is a networked camera that is exceptionally simple to deploy and configure due to its integration into the Meraki dashboard and the use of cloud augmented edge storage.
-The MV family eliminates the complex and costly servers and video recorders required by traditional solutions which removes the limitations typically placed on video surveillance deployments.
+The Cisco Meraki MV12 is a networked camera that is exceptionally simple to deploy and configure due to its integration into the Meraki dashboard and cloud augmented edge storage.
+The MV family eliminates the complex and costly servers and video recorders required by traditional solutions, removing the limitations typically placed on video surveillance deployments.

 In addition to the MV camera, the following are provided: